We were fee only financial advisors in Las Vegas before it was cool!

 We’re Fee-Only Financial Advisors

-When Redrock Wealth Management was founded in 2005, our #1 goal was providing truly conflict-free financial advice.
-After all, if your doctor was paid commissions by drug companies wouldn’t you question the prescriptions they write for you?
+When Redrock Wealth Management was founded in 2005, our #1 goal was to provide truly conflict-free financial advice.
+After all, if your doctor was paid commissions by drug companies, wouldn’t you question the prescriptions they write for you?

 Unfortunately, commission based and fee-based advice is the “status quo” in the financial services industry.
 Unless your financial advisor is paid solely by you – they’re going to hock insurance and investment products from the company who writes their paycheck.

 No, we are not fee-based!